MrEd Designer logo links contact support download overview

 4.4.
 The Preview Manager :

-Most frames of MrEd Designer are from the preview manager : when you add a frame to the project, containing widgets, it appears really on the screen just as it will be when you execute the produced code.
+Most frames of MrEd Designer are created by the preview manager : when the user adds a frame to the project, containing widgets, it appears on the screen just as it will when the produced code is executed.
 Here is a screenshot of a sample use of MrEd Designer under MacOS X :

 The MrEd Designer workspace, under MacOS X